Pylons/pyramid/docs/narr/introduction.rst

 Understandably, people don't usually want to hear about squishy engineering principles, they want to hear about concrete stuff that solves their problems.
-With that in mind, what would make someone want to use Pyramid instead of the dozens-of-odd other web frameworks available today?
+With that in mind, what would make someone want to use Pyramid instead of one of the many other web frameworks available today?
 What makes Pyramid unique?

 This is a hard question to answer, because there are lots of excellent choices, and it's actually quite hard to make a wrong choice, particularly in